Travel in good health

 Many people who take cruises are ill-prepared for the effects of motion sickness.
-The same goes for any boat excursion you may take like whale watching etc. If you are not sure if you suffer from motion sickness, it is best to be prepared with medication so that it doesn’t ruin your cruise.
+The same goes for any boat excursion you may take, like whale watching etc. If you are unsure if you suffer from motion sickness, it is best to be prepared with medication so that it doesn’t ruin your cruise.

 Check out our article on the Most Common Cruise Vacation Mistakes people make – and how to avoid them

-I am a very heavy sleeper, so I never use earplugs, but I know the benefits of having them.
+I am a heavy sleeper, so I never use earplugs, but I know their benefits.
 When you stay in many busy (and party) cities like Las Vegas or New Orleans, there is a lot of noise from the streets or hallways of your hotel.
-Having good quality earplugs will help lessen that distraction so you can get a good night’s sleep.
+Having good-quality earplugs will help lessen that distraction so you can get a good night’s sleep.

-Many travellers will enjoy the cooling and calming effects of a gel eye mask.
+Many travellers will enjoy gel eye masks’ cooling and calming effects.
 They help you refresh and recharge after a long day of travel and adventures.
 If you are a light sleeper who is easily disturbed by light, you will want to have a simple travel eye mask in your go-bag.

-I admit that I am terrible when it comes to protection against the sun.
-I never wear a hat for aesthetic reasons – I don’t like them, I don’t like the way they look on me, and they mess the hair.
+I admit that I am terrible regarding protection against the sun.
+I never wear a hat for aesthetic reasons – I don’t like them, I don’t like how they look on me, and they mess up the hair.
 However, sunburn and the other harmful effects of the sun are real and should be taken seriously.

 - Protect yourself from the sun by wearing a hat.